Empirical Prompt Engineering for Construct Identification with Large Language Models: Introduction

 This article fills that gap by conducting a series of prompt engineering case studies, systematically testing over a thousand varied prompts for identifying psychological constructs across variable contexts.
-While in practice, prompting is often treated as an ad hoc and qualitative process, in this paper, we treat it as a computational problem, leveraging programmatic experimentation to test prompt effectiveness across diverse tasks, models, and samples.
 In doing so, we demonstrate how these methods and techniques may be rigorously applied and use the results to draw out recommendations for future researchers.
-Our case studies focus on three text classification tasks, one which we view as a \textit{low-inference} task that closely matches a common general-use purpose of text classifiers (emotion identification), and two \textit{higher-inference} tasks with precise, theory-driven definitions: identifying 1) negative core beliefs and 2) positive meaning making in participant writing samples.
-This combination of tasks was chosen to evaluate how well commonly recommended prompting methods work with different levels of task difficulty and field specificity.
+Our case studies focus on three text classification tasks, one which we view as a low-inference task that closely matches a common general-purpose use of text classifiers (emotion identification), and two higher-inference tasks with precise, theory-driven definitions: identifying positive meaning making and negative core beliefs in participant writing samples.

 In our experiments, we distinguish between what we term baseline prompts and additive techniques.
-Baseline prompts are defined here as prompts that simply describe the construct and the classification task.
-Additive techniques are additional modifications that can be layered onto any baseline prompt, regardless of the construct being classified.
-In total, we evaluate two approaches to generating baseline prompts (human-generated/codebook-guided empirical prompt selection and automatic prompt engineering), three additive prompting techniques (persona pattern, chain-of-thought, and explanations), and two uses of labeled examples (zero-shot and few-shot), on three constructs (gratitude, negative core beliefs, and positive meaning making), and four samples (online message board posts from 590 Reddit users, clinical writing samples from 160 young adults with a mental health diagnosis, from 175 mothers with a mental health diagnosis, and from 68 women who recently experienced sexual assault).
-Each combination involves multiple prompt variants, with some techniques tested using dozens or even hundreds of prompt iterations, resulting in thousands of total evaluations.
+Baseline prompts simply describe the construct and classification task, while additive techniques are modifications that can be layered onto any baseline prompt regardless of the construct being classified.
+In total, we evaluate two approaches to generating baseline prompts (combinatorial empirical prompting and automatic prompt engineering), three additive prompting techniques (persona patterns, chain-of-thought, and explanations), and two uses of labeled examples (zero-shot and few-shot) across three constructs (gratitude, positive meaning making, and negative core beliefs).
+The breadth and scale of our experiments allow us to 1) assess state-of-the-art prompt engineering methods; 2) demonstrate a comprehensive LLM text classification process that prioritizes validity and validation; 3) test the robustness of these recommendations to variation in tasks and data; and 4) provide recommendations to the field.